otvam/ethz_euler_matlab/README.md

-# Tutorial for the EULER cluster with MATLAB
+# Tutorial for the ETHZ EULER cluster with MATLAB

 ## Advantages of EULER vs. a powerful workstation/server

-* Professionally managed high performance computing cluster
+* Professionally managed **high performance computing cluster**
-* Computing power is much higher
+* **Computing power** is much higher
+* **Batching system** for managing the jobs
-* Reliability is much higher
+* **Reliability** is much higher
-* You are not competing with other PES people for the ressources
+* You are not competing with other people for the ressources
-* Usable with MATLAB and COMSOL (and many more other softwares)
+* Usable with Python, MPI, MATLAB, COMSOL, Maxwell (and many more other softwares)
 * A lot of different version of the softwares are available

 ## Differences between EULER vs. a powerful workstation/server

 * EULER is a batching system
-    * You say: "I have a job and I want x CPUs with y GB of RAM for z hours"
+    * You say: "I have a job and I want x CPU cores with y GB of RAM for z hours"
     * You submit your job and it goes in a waiting queue
     * When it is your turn, your job is being processed
 * EULER does not support GUI
-    * No plots in your MATLAB code
+    * No plots for MATLAB, Python, etc.
-    * No GUI for COMSOL
+    * No GUI for COMSOL, Maxwell, etc.
     * If you are an advanced user, GUI is possible with X11 forwarding

 ## Install software